date-fns/date-fns/examples/babel/README.md

-# Usage With webpack 1.x
+# Usage With babel, webpack and babel-plugin-date-fns

 See [example.js](./example.js) for source code example.